 You’ll notice that I added top pieces of tape to Violeta while I left Jasmine without the top pieces of tape… so you can see which way you prefer!

 As far as the actual process goes it’s simple… I painted the entire piece with a bit of white linen chalk paint (ok so it’s not actually primer but I wanted a white layer to prime the piece and that’s what i had).

 Then I went back and painted the entire piece gold… which turned out amazing if I do say so myself!!

 At this point if you’re not adding a resin topcoat you’re finished.
 Skip ahead to the part where we hang this bad boy!

 However adding one or two resin topcoats will make your pieces 1000% times stronger (I did the math!).
 And since the topcoat is simply clear (or in this case clear with glitter) it’s a very simple process that even a complete beginner can do.
 (Check out my how to mix resin for beginners tutorial if you’re just starting out).

-I’ll walk you through the entire resin process for these names in a different tutorial but here’s a few pictures of the process to show you what it looks like!
+Check out this my “How to make a custom logo sign” for the entire resin process for these name signs!
+In the meantime let’s jump ahead a bit… here’s a few pictures of the process to show you what it looks like!

 Step 5: Hang your Name Sign

 Ready for alllllll the command strips?
 Since I wanted this piece to lay flat on the wall and “float” without any lines or wires I decided to add command strips to the back.
 These babies can hold quite a bit of weight and since they come in different sizes (and you can cut them!)
 I could literally add them to each and every piece of the puzzle here.